Getting two chinchillas makes a lot of sense.

 But that brings with it one obvious problem.

-Housing a male and female together will result in babies.
+Housing a male and female together will result in pregnancy and babies.

 To avoid that, you’ll need to neuter your male or spay your female.
 But sterilization procedures come with serious risks.